eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">GenNot_05<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-In addition to [Technical Specification 2] referred to in GenNot_01, the European Commission SHALL establish standard operating procedures for the suspension or cancellation of a PID Provider, PuB-EAA Provider, Wallet Provider, Access Certificate Authority, or Provider of registration certificates.
+In addition to [Technical Specification 2][ts2] referred to in GenNot_01, the European Commission SHALL establish standard operating procedures for the suspension or cancellation of a PID Provider, PuB-EAA Provider, Wallet Provider, Access Certificate Authority, or Provider of registration certificates.
 These operating procedures SHALL include unambiguous conditions for suspension or cancellation.
-As an outcome of the suspension or cancellation procedure, the status of the suspended or cancelled PID Provider, PuB-EAA Provider, Wallet Provider, Access Certificate Authority or Provider of registration certificates in the respective LoTE or Trusted List SHALL be changed to Invalid.
+As an outcome of the suspension or cancellation procedure, the Commission SHALL change the status of the suspended or cancelled PID Provider, PuB-EAA Provider, Wallet Provider, Access Certificate Authority or Provider of registration certificates in the respective LoTE to Invalid.

 </div>
 </div>